top of page

 Considerations Across Different Financing Options:

-When it comes to financing, the type of loan involved can also impact the dynamics of real estate commissions.
+When it comes to financing, the type of loan involved can also impact the dynamics of real estate compensation.
 Conventional loans, which are not insured or guaranteed by the government, are the most common type of financing in the real estate market.
 With conventional loans, buyers have more flexibility in negotiating terms, including commission agreements with their agents.

-FHA loans, which are popular among first-time homebuyers due to their low down payment requirements, have limitations on the amount of closing costs that can be financed, potentially impacting the funds available for commissions.
+FHA loans, which are popular among first-time homebuyers due to their low down payment requirements, have limitations on the amount of closing costs that can be financed, potentially impacting the funds available for compensation.

 VA loans, which are available to eligible veterans and active-duty service members, offer several benefits, including no down payment and lower interest rates.
-However, VA loans also have strict guidelines regarding allowable fees and charges, which can impact commission negotiations between buyers and their agents.
+However, VA loans also have strict guidelines regarding allowable fees and charges, which can impact compensation negotiations between buyers and their agents.

 As the NAR lawsuit progresses and the dust settles on commissions, it is possible lenders will offer more financing options that may be beneficial to all parties involved in real estate transactions.
 For the time being, work closely with a real estate professional and lender to understand and evaluate available options, considerations, and risks.